Marylnish/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this is my readme file for the shell variables expansions
+My readme file for the shell variables expansions tasks